erikh/go-transport/README.md

 Please note that there are many constraints in the system as of now:

 * only ecdsa keys are supported
-* CRLs are supported; but you must manually check them (we also have whitelisting of serial numbers if you'd prefer to avoid CRLs entirely)
 * You must use a CA that can be verified; this means that self-signed certs are largely out.
 Build a real CA instead.